UCLNatSci/Electromagnetism-Fluids-and-Waves/_build/html/_sources/waves/dispersionrelations.md

 Which suggests $E_\lambda \propto {u_0}^2$, which is a key result.

-Also note that if we did the same analysis with a left travelling wave $u = u_0\,\exp(i(|k|x + |\omega|\,t))$, the result of Equation {eq}`energydensityplanewave` would be the same,therefore for plane waves the expression for $\epsilon$ can be simplifed:
+Also note that if we did the same analysis with a left travelling wave $u = u_0\,\exp(i(|k|x + |\omega|\,t))$, the result of Equation {eq}`energydensityplanewave` would be the same, therefore for plane waves the expression for $\epsilon$ can be simplifed:
 ```{math}
 \epsilon = \rho_L\,c^2\,\left(\frac{\partial u}{\partial x} \right)^2 = \rho_L\,\left(\frac{\partial u}{\partial t} \right)^2
 ```